 Firstly, it’s a pivotal part of Plum’s mission, which is to make wealth accessible to everyone.
 We want to help people be financially stable over the long term.
 Realistically, the only way to achieve this is to leverage a combination of saving and investing mechanisms that allow you to build a diversified portfolio.
 So, naturally, we explored stock investing.

 However, there are people out there who want to back companies they’re familiar with or companies they’re interested in.
 That’s what they get with stock investing.
 Stock investors are also an integrated part of the company, becoming shareholders.
-They get notified about shareholder voting, they receive dividends: there’s just more involvement.
+They get notified about shareholder voting and receive dividends: there’s just more involvement.

 What makes Plum’s stock investment product different from the rest?